andrew-breunig/n_queens/README.md

 `(row(queen1) - row(queen2)).abs == (col(queen1) - col(queen2)).abs`

-So the complete set of solutions for a board of size _N_ consists of all _N_-permutations mapped onto the rows and columns of the board which do not exhibit the diagonal threat condition above.
+So the complete set of solutions for a board of size _N_ x _N_ consists of all _N_-permutation-based placements for which no pair of queens exhibits the diagonal threat condition above.

 ## Examples